Testing Advice

 TEST FEE WAIVERS: Do not let $ stand in the way of taking an SAT or ACT.

-Visit: https://collegereadiness.collegeboard.org/sat/register/fees/fee-waivers to learn if you are eligible.
+Visit: https://collegereadiness.collegeboard.org/sat/register/fees/fee-waivers to learn if you are eligible for a fee waiver.

 It has to do with household size and gross family income.